vindict6/ExtraSpawns/README.md

 [ExtraSpawns] Spawns created, stopping checks.

-📌 Notes
+📌 Notes, TL;DR

 The plugin does not overwrite existing spawns — it only adds more.

 If the map already has 32 spawns per team, no new spawns are added.

-Once spawns are successfully generated, the timer stops forever (until next map).
+Once spawns are successfully generated, generation stops forever (until next map).

 👤 Author